 A total of 100 responses were collected from the survey.
-Among these, 14 were removed because of significant incompleteness.
-Therefore, a total of 86 valid responses were included for the analysis.
-Based on the sample sizes from existing studies, ranging from 19 to 238 for RII/FAII analysis (Hossen et al., 2015; Hwang et al., 2013; Gunduz et al., 2013; Gebrehiwat et al., 2017; Le-Hoai et al., 2008; Wu et al., 2019; Gunduz, 2018), the sample size of 86 in this study can be considered appropriate for FAII analysis.
+Among these, 14 responses were removed because of significant incompleteness.
+As a result, a total of 86 valid responses were included in the analysis.
+Based on the sample sizes from existing studies, ranging from 19 to 238 for RII/FAII analysis (e.g., Hossen, Kang and Kim, 2015; Hwang, Zhao and Ng, 2013; Gunduz, Nielsen and Özdemir, 2013; Gebrehiwat et al., 2017; Le-Hoai, Lee and Lee, 2008; Wu et al., 2019; Gunduz and Ahsan, 2018), the sample size of 86 in this study could be considered appropriate for FAII analysis.

-The 86 responses were categorised into four groups: 14 clients (16%), 18 consultants (21%), 36 contractors (42%), and 18 subcontractors (21%).
-Among the respondents from the public sector (client), there were two managing directors, four deputy directors, four assistant directors, one executive engineer, two senior engineers/architects and one quality controller.
-There were 12 CEOs/MDs, nine project managers, 15 senior engineers/architects and 36 engineers/architects in the private sector (consultants, contractors and subcontractors).
-The total years of experience in public housing construction can be divided into four groups: 30% with less than three years of experience, 50% with 3-10 years of experience, 12% with 11-20 years of experience and 8% with more than 20 years of experience.
+The 86 responses were categorised into four groups: (1) 14 clients (16%), (2) 18 consultants (21%), (3) 36 contractors (42%) and (4) 18 subcontractors (21%).
+Among the respondents from the public sector (clients), there were 2 managing directors, 4 deputy directors, 4 assistant directors, 1 executive engineer, 2 senior engineers/ architects and 1 quality controller.
+There were 12 chief executive officers/managing directors, 9 project managers, 15 senior engineers/architects and 36 engineers/ architects in the private sector (consultants, contractors and subcontractors).
+The total years of experience in public housing construction can be divided into four groups: (1) 30% with less than 3 years of experience, (2) 50% with 3 years to 10 years of experience, (3) 12% with 11 years to 20 years of experience and (4) 8% with more than 20 years of experience.

-The data were collected from various regions of the country where the public housing construction projects were located.
-Approximately 65% of the projects are located in Yangon, 18% in Mandalay, 6% in Nay Pyi Taw and 11% in other regions.
+The data were collected from various regions in the country where the public housing construction projects were located.
+Approximately 65% of the projects were located in Yangon, 18% in Mandalay, 6% in Nay Pyi Taw and 11% in other regions.
 Figure 2 illustrates the respondents' perceptions of PHCPM's performance.
 There was a high rate of project delays and cost overruns.
 More than half of the respondents (55%) experienced project delays at a medium to high level.
-The second phenomenon is cost overruns, with 50% of the respondents experiencing medium to high levels of cost overruns.
+The second phenomenon was cost overruns, with 50% of the respondents experiencing medium to high levels of cost overruns.
 However, in the case of quality, only 28% reported medium to high levels of poor quality.
-Approximately 72% of the respondents indicated no or low levels of inferior quality, meaning that the quality of construction was perceived as satisfactory by most of the respondents.
+Approximately 72% of the respondents indicated no or low levels of inferior quality, indicating that the quality of construction was perceived as satisfactory by most of the respondents.
 According to the survey, there is still room for improvement in the performance of PHCPM, particularly in terms of cost and time.
-Although quality is satisfactory compared with time and cost, it also requires improvement because more than 28% of respondents experienced medium to high levels of inferior quality.
+Although quality was satisfactory compared with time and cost, it requires improvement because more than 28% of respondents experienced medium to high levels of inferior quality.